I am so glad you stopped by and it is my sincere hope that you plan to stay around a while.

 Within months of being with the DOD, I felt like I didn’t belong there and that was not the space God wanted me to stay.

-I left a pretty secure job, making “good” money, to live my life authentically.
-To be present for my family.
+I left a pretty secure job, making “good” money, to live my life authentically and to be present for my family.
 To help inspire and motivate others to live an authentic life too.

 With my husband in a similar space, we totally uprooted our life in August 2016.